-The Kahtoola INSTAgaiter Low is designed with a variety of shoes in mind, as it can adjust to different shoes and sizes.
-Because these gaiters have zippers, you can put them on after you put on your shoes.
-Plus, since the coil zippers are asymmetrical, they won’t rub your ankle bones as you flex and move during your run.
+The easily-adjustable Kahtoola INSTAgaiter Low is designed with a variety of shoes and sizes.
+Zippers allow you to put them on after your shoes are on.
+Plus, the asymmetrical coil zippers won’t rub your ankle bones as you flex and move during your run.

-Then you can customize them to fit you by using the elasticized drawcord, which will ensure that elements won’t enter through the top of your shoes.
+Then you can customize the fit by using the elasticized drawcord, which ensures that elements won’t enter through the top of your shoes.
 The adjustable instep strap makes the gaiters work with a variety of shoes, but you don’t have to worry about it breaking because it is made from a durable, rounded thermoplastic polyurethane (TPU).

-Finally, the material is designed to be lightweight and breathable, keeping your ankles from getting too sweaty in warm temperatures and easily packed down and stowed away when not in use.
+Finally, the material is designed to be lightweight and breathable.
+They keep your ankles from getting too sweaty in warm temperatures and easily pack down to be stowed away when not in use.
 And a light drizzle is no big deal with the durable water repellent (DWR) finish.

 - You can put them on after you put on your shoes